8 DIY Succulent Fertilizer Recipes: The Ultimate Guide to Healthy Succulents

 Save your kitchen scraps to make compost succulent fertilizer

 Compost is an excellent source of slow-release nutrients for plants, including succulents.
-To use compost as a homemade succulent fertilizer for succulents, simply mix it into the soil around the base of the plant.
+To use compost as an organic homemade succulent fertilizer for succulents, simply mix it into the soil around the base of the plant.
 The microbes and bacteria in the soil will take it from there.
-Another way you can use compost is to make compost tea.
+Another way you can use compost is to make DIY liquid compost tea.
+Keep scrolling for the recipe.

 You might like: The Best Way to Water Succulents